The RAPP collective works to dismantle the racist punishment system

 NYC regional Community Organizer

-Jamel, age 61, was released from a New York State prison in April 2023, after serving 37.5 years of a 62.5 years to life sentence, by way of clemency from New York’s Governor Kathy Hochul.
-During his incarceration, he led social awareness groups and developed and implemented therapeutic programs that helped individuals understand the harm, pain, and suffering their crimes caused the victim’s family, their family, and the community.
-For the past thirty years, he has been an active participant in the struggle to end death by incarceration sentences, drafting resentencing bills and working on criminal and social justice issues that impact communities of color and marginalized communities.
-He has an Associates in Liberal Arts and a Bachelor’s in Social Science.
-He is also a published author and curriculum developer.
+Jamel served 37.5 years of a 62.5 years-to-life sentence.
+He was released from a New York State prison on April 24, 2023, by way of clemency from New York’s Governor Kathy Hochul.
+During his incarceration he led social awareness groups, developing and implementing therapeutic programs that helped individuals identify, analyze and understand the harm, pain, and suffering their crimes caused the victim’s family, their family, and the community.
+He has been active in the struggle to end death by incarceration sentences, drafting re-sentencing bills and fighting to change policies that impact communities of color and marginalized communities.
+Since his release he has spoken before the United Nations George Floyd Mechanism, traveled to Switzerland for the 25th Annual Human Rights Conference of the United Nations, and been invited to speak at high schools, colleges and universities about his lived experience in the criminal legal system and to promote evidence based solutions to the problems of crime and punishment.
+He is a National Trust Fellow and has an Associates in Liberal Arts and a Bachelor’s in Science, a published author and curriculum developer.

 Communications Consultant